survanetwork/BadWordBlocker/README.md

 # Ignore spaces in messages when checking for swear words / spam
 ignorespaces: true

+# Show the player which word has been blocked
+showblocked: false

 # Minimum time between chat messages in seconds
 waitingtime: 2